 No. There are no marijuana dispensaries in the City of Troy.
-While state laws permit marijuana dispensaries to operate anywhere within Michigan, they also created provisions for municipalities to opt out of permitting commercial marijuana establishments in their jurisdictions.
+While the state’s cannabis laws permit marijuana dispensaries to operate anywhere within Michigan, they also created provisions for municipalities to opt out of permitting commercial marijuana establishments in their jurisdictions.
 Pursuant to Chapter 150 of the Troy Code of Ordinances, all recreational or adult-use marijuana establishments are prohibited within the City of Troy.

 No. There are no medical marijuana dispensaries in Troy.